 There has been – and continues to be – a lot of research into Dravet syndrome.
 This research includes different medicines and treatments.
 You could ask your child’s hospital doctor about this and they will be able to discuss this with you.

 The seizures continue to be very difficult to control, throughout childhood.
 Learning difficulties are very common and can range from mild to very severe.
 These difficulties usually persist and only rarely improve.
+Many children will also show some signs of autism and this may become obvious at 3 or 4 years of age.
 As the condition progresses most children become more unsteady (ataxic) on their feet.
+They also walk with a rather fast and slightly crouched pattern.
 Children with Dravet syndrome will need to be cared for throughout their lives.
 Usually by the age of 14 or 16 years, the seizures tend to become less frequent but they still happen.

 What is a syndrome?